RenderKit/embree/doc/src/renderer.md

 -----------------------

-For compilation under Windows you first have to install the Embree ray tracing kernels including the Intel SPMD Compiler (ISPC).
+For compilation under Windows you first have to install the Embree ray tracing kernels including the Intel® SPMD Compiler (ISPC).
 After installation you have to set the EMBREE_INSTALL_DIR environment variable to the root folder of Embree.